Edgar Jung: Death

 Hitler personally ordered the arrest of Jung.
 He was arrested in his Berlin apartment by the Gestapo; he had been packing bags in an attempt to flee to Switzerland.
 Jung was transferred to Gestapo headquarters at Prinz-Albrecht-Straße.

-Jung was murdered by the SS during the Night of the Long Knives, being shot in the cellar at Gestapo headquarters.
+He was murdered by the SS shortly thereafter, being shot in the cellar at Gestapo headquarters.
 His body was found dumped in a ditch near the town of Oranienburg near Berlin on 1 July.

 Works

 The Rule of the Inferiour: Its Disintegration and Removal Through a New Reich is his major political treatise which was originally published in 1930 as Die Herrschaft der Minderwertigen, ihr Zerfall und ihre Ablösung durch ein neues Reich ("Inferiour" is an obsolete spelling of "Inferior").
 The translator, Alexander Jacob, produced the first and only English edition in 1995 with a large introduction and notes, sold in two volumes; the first volume being 428 pages and the second 396 pages.

+Jung expressed his views in a condensed form in his book An der Schwelle einer neuen Zeit (On the Threshold of a New Era).
+In its 21 chapters, Jung covered various topics, including the family, the economy, and demographic policy.
+A translation of the book by Victor Van Brandt was published by the far-right publisher Imperium Press in 2023.

-In Sinndeutung der deutschen Revolution (1933), written less than year before he was murdered by the Nazis, Jung declared that "violence is an element of life" and that "a nation that has become incapable of employing violence must be suspected of biological decline."
+In Sinndeutung der deutschen Revolution (1933), written less than year before he was murdered, Jung declared that "violence is an element of life" and that "a nation that has become incapable of employing violence must be suspected of biological decline".
+A translation, also by Alexander Jacob, was published by Arktos Media in 2022.